 The cloud services market is locked in a mighty battle between the three heavyweights (Microsoft Azure, Google Cloud, and Amazon Web Services) which would certainly justify Microsoft's investment as it would satisfy Germany's concerns about data staying within its borders.

 The country is renowned for upholding strict laws when it comes to privacy issues and the governance of such matters.
 The original reports from the German newspapers state demand for cloud services in Germany has been relatively weak up until now because of higher pricing and a lack of flexibility.

 Since 2015 Microsoft has maintained a partnership with Deutsche Telekom to penetrate the German market by offering German-based cloud services from two facilities in Frankfurt and Magdeburg.

 Essentially, Deutsche Telekom acts as German data trustee and oversees and controls all access to customer data.
-These German cloud services are also understood to be hosted in data centres elsewhere in Europe, namely in Dublin and Amsterdam.
+These German cloud services are also understood to be hosted in data centers elsewhere in Europe, namely in Dublin and Amsterdam.

-While it is not clear whether this deal with Deutsche Telekom would continue alongside Microsoft’s new reported data centres, it’s clear that the investment would give the company more control over its offerings in the country.
+While it is not clear whether this deal with Deutsche Telekom would continue alongside Microsoft's new reported data centers, it's clear that the investment would give the company more control over its offerings in the country.

 With GDPR looming on the horizon, the widening of the Microsoft Azure footprint across Europe could also be a play to make it easier for European firms seeking to comply with the impending regulations that are due to be enforced on 25 May 2018